-This addendum of Ely St John's Safeguarding and Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time.
+This revised addendum of the Ely St John's Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time, to protect all children, whether attending school or remaining at home, from harm and abuse.

-Ely St John's is committed to ensuring the safety and wellbeing of all its students
+Ely St John's is committed to ensuring the safety and wellbeing of all its students.
+The following safeguarding principles remain unchanged: